maybebyte/anthesis/how-to-find-the-best-software-for-you.md

     like merged pull requests in reputable repositories that they don't own.

 - The number of people that regularly contribute.
-Bus factor is always something to consider---how many people would have to get hit by a bus for the entire thing to stall indefinitely?
+Bus factor is something to consider---how many people would have to get hit by a bus for the entire thing to stall indefinitely?
 Is that an acceptable level of risk for something you may be consistently using?
 Are you